synapseweb3/forcerelay/docs/architecture/architecture.md

 ### `relayer-cli`

 A CLI wrapper around the `relayer` crate for running and issuing commands to a chain via a relayer.
-This crate exposes the Hermes binary.
+This crate exposes the Forcerelay binary.

 ### `relayer-rest`

-An add-on to the CLI mainly for exposing some internal runtime details of Hermes for debugging and observability reasons.
+An add-on to the CLI mainly for exposing some internal runtime details of Forcerelay for debugging and observability reasons.

 ### `proto`